Emm-aan1/Python_100_days_of_code/day015/README.md

 * Enhance the user interface with a more interactive experience.
 * Implement a more realistic payment system (e.g., using different coin values).
 * Expand the coffee menu with additional options.

-This project was a fun exercise in applying Python concepts like functions, data structures, and conditional logic.
-I'm looking forward to building upon it in the future!